 - If it’s a purchase, transfer, or refinance.
 Generally speaking, purchases tend to come with the lowest rate, followed by transfers and then refinances.

 - The duration of the mortgage term also affects pricing.
-The mortgage rates will be different whether you’re signing up for a one year term or five year term.
+The mortgage rates will be different whether you’re signing up for a one-year term or a five-year term.

 - Where you’re signing up for the mortgage matters, too.
 Whether you’re signing up for a mortgage with mortgage brokers, banks or credit unions may impact the rate you get.
 Generally speaking, brokers tend to have the most competitive mortgage options.